 The customer may also become frustrated due to this, increasing your average handle time.
 You can overcome this problem by using features like a warm call transfer.

 You may require transferring inbound customer inquiries to another department from time to time as an agent.
 If you do this, you will put your customer on hold.

 Before transferring the call, you will need to spend a bit of time gathering customer details.
 As a result of these three factors, the average handle time will increase significantly.

 3. Abandoned calls

-Apart from this, team size, industry, departments, average hold time, after call time, and repeated calls also affect the average handling time.
+Apart from this, team size, industry, departments, average hold time, after-call time, and repeated calls also affect the average handling time.

-How to Reduce Average Handling Time?
+How to Reduce Average Handle Time in a Call Center?

 1. Train your agents to handle calls

 An agent who has been trained optimally will significantly reduce the average handling time at the call center.
 Average handle time comes down to your agents’ abilities to deal with common issues.